jomardyan/xt1-Right-Click-Translate-main/README.md

 ## Privacy

 Right-Click Translate does not collect or store personal data.
 Selected text is only sent to your chosen translation provider when you trigger a translation.
-Preview translations use the MyMemory API and can be disabled.
-Translation history stores only language usage metadata (no translated text).
+Preview translations and optional note auto-translate use the MyMemory API and can be disabled.
+Translation history stores only language usage metadata; notes you save are stored locally in your browser.
 See [PRIVACY_POLICY.md](PRIVACY_POLICY.md) for full details.

 ## Development